michael-lazar/flask-gopher/README.md

         # Informational text
         gopher.info('Hello world!'),

-        # Plain text will be automatically converted into info lines
+        # Raw text will automatically be converted into informational text
         "You can also use\nUn-formatted lines of text",

-        # You can also format the lines manually
+        # You can also format the lines manually if you desire
         "iFormatted line\tfake\texample.com\t0")
 ```